FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

 .. image:: ./images/user/catalog2.png
    :align: center
+   :scale: 50%

-Additionally, it is possible to filter the shown catalogs by status and the role you are playing by clicking on *Filters*, choosing the required ones, and clicking on *Close*
+Additionally, it has been defined several mechanisms for searching and filtering the list of catalogs displayed.
+On the one hand, it is possible to search catalogs by keyword using the search input provided in the menu bar.
+On the other hand, it is possible to specify how catalog list should be sorted or filter the shown catalogs by status and the role you are playing.
+To do that, click on *Filters*, choose the required parameters, and click on *Close*.

 .. image:: ./images/user/catalog8.png
    :align: center
+   :scale: 50%

 .. image:: ./images/user/catalog9.png
    :align: center
+   :scale: 50%

 To create a new catalog click on the *New* button.

 .. image:: ./images/user/catalog3.png
    :align: center
+   :scale: 50%

 Then, provide a name and an optional description for the catalog.
 Once you have filled the fields, click on *Next*, and then on *Create*